www-splitcells-net/net.splitcells.network.m2/README.md

 # net.splitcells.network.m2
-This repo contains the Maven m2 repo, that contains all dependencies, required for the repo `net.splitcells.network`.
+This repo contains the Maven m2 repo, that contains all external dependencies, required for the repo `net.splitcells.network`.